Leftfield: Reformation and Alternative Light Source

-Leftfield headlined Creamfields in Cheshire, England in August 2010, RockNess in Dores, Scotland in June 2010, and played the final set on the main stage at Ireland's three-day festival, Electric Picnic in September.
+Leftfield headlined RockNess in Dores, Scotland in June 2010, Creamfields in Cheshire, England in August 2010, and played the final set on the main stage at Ireland's three-day festival, Electric Picnic in September.
 Further headline festival shows were announced in the coming weeks.
 Leftfield is now represented by Neil Barnes on keyboards and drum programming, with a rotating group of vocalists, MC Cheshire Cat, Adam Wren on engineering and programming and Sebastian 'Bid' Beresford on drums.
 Founding member Paul Daley declined to rejoin, focusing on his solo DJ career.

 On 25 March 2015, the new single, "Universal Everything", was premiered on Annie Mac's BBC Radio 1 show.
 Shortly afterwards the new album was announced via the Leftfield website and social networks, along with UK tour dates for June 2015.

 Alternative Light Source, Leftfield's first album in 16 years, was released on 8 June 2015 on Infectious Records.
 On 1 June 2015 the album premiere was streamed live on Twitter, coupled with conversation via hashtag #leftfieldstream.

 "Head and Shoulders" features Sleaford Mods on vocals, and its stop-motion and animation hybrid video debuted on Pitchfork on 6 August 2015.

 This Is What We Do

-A new album was declared finished by Barnes via Twitter on 4 February 2022, and has since been titled: "This Is What We Do".
-It was released on 2 December 2022.
+A fourth album was declared finished by Barnes via Twitter on 4 February 2022, later revealed to be titled This Is What We Do.
+It was released on 2 December 2022 on Virgin.
+It debuted at No. 18 on the UK Albums Chart, before dropping out of the Top 100.

 Commercial use of tracks

-The song "Phat Planet" was used in the "Surfers" TV advertisement for Guinness, ranked number one in Channel 4's Top 100 Adverts list in 2000.
+The song "Phat Planet" was used in the "Surfer" TV advertisement for Guinness, ranked number one in Channel 4's Top 100 Adverts list in 2000.
 "Phat Planet" was also used in the animated television series Beast Machines: Transformers, the simulation racing games F1 2000 by EA Sports and Racedriver GRID by Codemasters.
+The song "Open Up" was used for the intro and main menu in the game All Star Baseball 2000 by Acclaim Sports.
+"Swords" was used in an advertisement for the Irish mobile phone service Eircell.
 In addition, their song "Release the Pressure" was used on advertisements for the O2 mobile phone network at its launch, and the Kerry Group's Cheestrings snack in 2006.
 "A Final Hit" was featured on the Trainspotting soundtrack; the b-side "Afro Ride" was also featured on the soundtracks to both wipE'out" and wipE'out" 2097 although it did not appear on the album of the first game.

 A white label release called "Snakeblood" was featured on the soundtrack of The Beach (2000).
 The song was found to have sampled OMD's "Almost" without permission.

 The song "Storm 3000" has been used as the theme tune for the BBC television programme Dragons' Den.